-- 1. Compare simulated model output with estimation data - > use a model fit criterion: e.g. the FIT value or the coefficient of determination R_T^2 - 2.
-Compare simulated model output with validation data - 3.
-Interpret in a physical sense the main features of the identified model - Steady-state gain, time-constants, time-delay, damping coefficient, natural frequencies - 4.
-When ever possible, perform statistical tests on prediction errors - Plot the autocorrelation of the residuals and the cross-correlation between the input and the residuals

-This statistical test is often difficult to pass for real-life data

-Non-linear effects, parameter varying effects, non stationary noise effects, ...
+- 1. Compare simulated model output with estimation data - > use a model fit criterion: e.g. the FIT value or the coefficient of determination $R_T^2$ - 2.
+Compare simulated model output with validation data - 1.
+Perform statistical tests on prediction errors - Plot the autocorrelation of the residuals and the cross-correlation between the input and the residuals - > This statistical test is often difficult to pass for real-life data - $\succ$ Non-linear effects, time-varying effects, noise heteroskedasticity, ...